Next.js Master Class: Part 2 - Full-Stack Architecture and Deep Dive into Frameworks (Server Actions, Cache Revolution, Advanced Routing)

 📈 Global Performance Dashboard (PPR & cacheLife)

-— Master the hybrid architecture (◐) and component-level freezing, where static shells are delivered in 0 seconds and dynamic holes are filled via streaming.
+— Conquer the hybrid architecture (◐) and component-level freezing, where a static shell is delivered in 0 seconds and dynamic data holes are filled via streaming.

 🗑️ Anonymous Suggestion Box (On-demand Revalidation)